Colorism in the Caribbean: Skin bleaching

 Skin Bleaching is the process of using cosmetic, homemade or dermatological concoctions for the purpose of lightening one’s skin.
 Skin bleaching has global commercial appeal as seen by the sale of products such as: “Skin So White,” “White Perfect,” and “White and Lovely.”
 These products are mostly sold outside the US, in places like the Caribbean, African countries, India, and others.
 Many scholars theorize that the phenomenon known as, Skin bleaching, is a product of the preference for lighter skin in communities of color.
 Some studies show that because, since slavery lighter skin has been treated more favorably than dark skin in colonized communities, people of color have been motivated to bleach their skin.

 Skin bleaching, according to some medical research, causes fragile skin, bad scarring, poor wound healing and possibly cancer.
 For this reason, countries in which bleaching is popular have attempted various means to cease the use of bleaching creams and other products.
 Jamaica, banned several bleaching creams, dolled out fines for their usage, and ran a campaign "Don't Kill the Skin," where police raided various vendors of bleaching products.
 However, as skin bleaching products are easily homemade, bleaching prevailed the government's attempts.

 The skin bleaching epidemic is growing like wildfire especially in Jamaica.
 Those who bleach often are called, "Bleachers."
 It occurs so much because, darker Jamaican women want to feel "beautiful," and wanted; not only by a significant other but by the workforce.[21]
 There is a documentary called, "Skin Bleaching in Jamaica June 2013," in this video journalist went around Jamaica interviewing different women, asking them why they bleached and about who its harming their bodies.
 One lady said, "When you're black nobody sees you, when you're brown then they will see you."
+With colorism, the practice of skin bleaching in Jamaica has been linked to colorism, a form of discrimination based on skin color.
+According to a Jamaican government survey from 2017, about 300,000 people in the country of 2.8 million bleach their skin.